 Here you will find information about criteria to assess risk for health care workers exposed to COVID-19 patients while at work as well as information about returning to work after exposure or illness.

-It can be used to assess all HCWs who have been in close contact, a with a confirmed COVID-19 patient while providing direct patient care without consistently using appropriate personal protective equipment (PPE).
+The guidance can be used to assess all HCWs who have been in close contact a with a confirmed COVID-19 patient while providing direct patient care without consistently using appropriate personal protective equipment (PPE).

-Guidance for Workplace Health and Safety, Public Health staff and Medical Health Officers to support decision-making on return to work for health-care workers (HCW) with confirmed or suspected COVID-19.
-This includes HCW:
+Guidance for Workplace Health and Safety, public health staff and Medical Health Officers to support decision-making on return to work for health-care workers (HCW) with confirmed or suspected COVID-19.
+This includes HCWs:

 - with laboratory-confirmed COVID-19.

 - with symptoms compatible with COVID-19 who tested negative or who were not tested.

 - who had close contact with a confirmed COVID-19 case.

 The guidance includes information on criteria for return to work, considerations for maintaining staffing levels and earlier return to work precautions.